AloysJehwin/Sense-IT-Application/README.md

 - **Multi-Platform Support**: Develop versions of the app for **iOS** and web platforms to extend compatibility and accessibility.

 ---
-License

-This project is licensed under the **MIT License** – see the LICENSE file for details.

----
 Contact

 For any inquiries or contributions, please contact Aloys Jehwin at aloysjehwin.com.